geopm/geopm/CONTRIBUTING.md

 committing the new file to git, removing the geopm/MANIFEST file and running the autogen.sh script.
 Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.
-Any new installed files should also be added geopm.spec.in.
+Any new installed files should also be added specs/geopm.spec.in.

 Introducing a new man page requires changes in multiple files:
 1. The build target (man page) should be added to ronn_man in